Atlantic (1849 ship): North American Lloyd Steamship Company (1866)

 Immigrants to America were typically poor, and thus fares on immigrant ships had to be kept low.
 The Ruger Brothers, who had strong links to Northern Europe, had a plan to keep costs low.
 They used older, slower, less attractive, and thus cheaper ships.
 By February 1866, Atlantic fit this description and the Rugers bought the ship for their North American Lloyd Steamship Company.

 Atlantic left New York on her inaugural trip for her new line on February 22, 1866.
-She reached Cowes in England on March 10, and Bremerhaven the next day.
+She reached Cowes in the United Kingdom on March 10, and Bremerhaven the next day.
 She returned to New York with 900 passengers aboard on April 9, 1866.
 Her April sailing was even more successful, returning to New York with 1,138 passengers, mostly immigrants, 3 of whom were born en route.
 Her July arrival brought another 1,020 passengers.
 The cheap fares filled the ship: first cabin passage cost $105, second cabin $62, and a steerage berth $37.50.
 Atlantic returned to New York on September 25, 1866 with another 1,156 passengers.

 Filling the ship did not translate to financial success.
 The North American Lloyd Steamship Company ran into trouble with its creditors in October and ceased operations.
 Atlantic was seized by Kings County sheriffs.
 It appears that the Pacific Mail Steamship Company loaned the Rugers much of the money they used to purchase the ship, since when the bankruptcy proceedings concluded, it owned the ship again.